Judge says court handling medication abortion case has received 'barrage' of death threats - KESQ

 “To minimize some of the unnecessary death threats and voicemails and harassment that this division has received from the start of the case, we’re going to post that later in the day,” Kacsmaryk said, according to the transcript.
 “So it may even be after business hours, but that will be publicly filed.”

+“Other elements of this case have brought a barrage of death threats and protesters and the rest.
+I don’t want that to disrupt your presentation to the court,” the judge told the attorneys on the call.

-His effort to delay the hearing plans from becoming public was first reported by The Washington Post on Saturday, and prompted a public outcry from media outlets and legal experts who said that the effort undermined the principles of judicial transparency.
-Kacsmaryk ultimately posted the scheduling order for the hearing to the court’s docket on Monday afternoon.
+Kacsmaryk’s effort to delay the hearing plans from becoming public was first reported by The Washington Post on Saturday, and prompted a public outcry from media outlets and legal experts who said that the effort undermined the principles of judicial transparency.
+He ultimately posted the scheduling order for the hearing to the court’s docket on Monday afternoon, as well as a docket entry for the Friday call.

+During the call, Kacsmaryk assured the attorneys that the normal courthouse security protocols will be in place for Wednesday’s hearing, but he asked that the attorneys “not further advertise or Tweet any of the details of this hearing so that all parties can be heard and we don’t have any unnecessary circus-like atmosphere of what should be more of an appellate-style proceeding.”

+The case concerns a challenge brought by anti-abortion doctors and medical associations to the federal government’s 2000 approval of a drug used to terminate pregnancies.
+Medication abortion is the most common method of abortion in the United States.

 The-CNN-Wire